aimms/aimms-eo/README.md

 This will take the docker-compose.yml file and build and run AIMMS.
 If you want Different Aimms Versions you can change the .env file which has the AIMMS_VERSION in it.

 This is a simple way to run aimms unit tests within a docker container in a pipeline.
+You can also adjust the docker-compose.yml file to change the path of the aimms model you want to run.

 # Deployment options